nuest/optimap/README.md

 [![OPTIMETA Logo](https://projects.tib.eu/fileadmin/_processed_/e/8/csm_Optimeta_Logo_web_98c26141b1.png)](https://projects.tib.eu/optimeta/en/) [![KOMET Logo](https://projects.tib.eu/fileadmin/templates/komet/tib_projects_komet_1150.png)](https://projects.tib.eu/komet/en/)

-# OPTIMETA Portal - OPTIMAP
+# OPTIMAP

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip) [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8198944.svg)](https://doi.org/10.5281/zenodo.8198944)

 Geospatial discovery of research articles based on open metadata.
 The OPTIMETA Portal is part of the OPTIMETA project (<https://projects.tib.eu/optimeta>) and relies on the spatial and temporal metadata collected for scientific papers with the OPTIMETA Geo Plugin for Open Journal Systems ([OJS](https://pkp.sfu.ca/ojs/)) published at <https://github.com/TIBHannover/optimetaGeo>.
 The product name of the portal is OPTIMAP.
+The development is continued in the project KOMET (<https://projects.tib.eu/komet>).

 The OPTIMAP has the following features: